 Below, you will find a personal story how each resource impacted me in my process.

 This book changed my life.
 A girlfriend recommended it, and after I read it, I knew that my first marriage did not serve me, and there was nothing I could do to piece it back together.
 Ruiz is a renowned spiritual teacher and author.
 I found his book very profound, and it ultimately challenged my views on the definition of a healthy relationship.
 It’s not a summer-book-read, so have an open mind and stick with it.

 Wow, I needed this book before I started dating!
 Chapman breaks down the way we express our love into five different languages.
 Before reading this book, I didn’t understand that I showed my love when I emptied the dishwasher and cleaned the house as an “act of service”.
 You will discover tools to help you navigate how you show love and recognize how others show love, which ultimately leads to more fulfilling relationships.

 I consider this the bible for relationships; it’s a must-read.

 By Elizabeth Gilbert

 Interested in going on a journey around the world to heal?
 Escape with Elizabeth Gilbert as she moves through Italy, India, and Bali and learns to forgive herself and love herself after a divorce.
-Gilbert truly makes you feel like you are accompanying her on the trip and if you’re not into reading, you can check out the movie version!
+If you’re not into reading, you can check out the movie version!

 Check out my blog article on finding your Eat, Pray, Love moments too.